syedmaazbinshameem/Grafiti_AsTS/README.md

 # GraFITi

-This is the source code for the paper ``GraFITi: Graphs for Forecasting of Irregularly sampled Time Series`` Slight modification done for our Student Research Project (SRP): gratif_layers has new Encoders.
+This is the source code for the paper ``Graphs for Asynchronous Time Series Forecasting``
-EncoderR encodes additional fully observed channels.

 # Requirements
 <!-- python                    3.8.11